Components of an Elder Law Estate Plan

 Allows the person or persons you choose to handle your legal and financial affairs should you be unable to for any reason.
 There are distinct advantages to having an elder law estate planning attorney draft the power of attorney.
 Since they deal with disability on a daily basis, they are more aware of the essential powers that may be needed should a client become disabled.
 Some of the common powers that we have found useful to add to standard form powers are:

-These additional powers may make the difference between the client qualifying for Medicaid benefits one day or losing some or all of their assets.
+These additional powers may make the difference between the client qualifying for Medicaid benefits one day or losing some or all of their assets to pay for their care.

 4. Health Care Proxy/Living Will

 The proxy is the person who you wish to make medical decisions for you if you are unable to decide for yourself.
-The living will authorizes termination of life support systems when your proxy determines that is best.
+The living will authorizes termination of life support systems, such as feeding tubs and ventilators, when your proxy determines that is best.

 5. Funeral and Burial Instructions